 The Player Shuttles Committee will be responsible for managing the operation of player movement around the practice areas, player hospitality areas, and course.
 Must be over 25 years of age and have a valid Rhode Island driver’s license.

 The Practice Areas Committee will oversee the management of the practice range, short game area and putting green areas.
 Volunteers will assist players in getting practice balls, placing name placards behind each player for fan viewing, and general cleanliness of all practice areas.

-The Standard Bearers Committee will have junior volunteers carrying an 8 lbs. scoring sign (standard) with each group during the championship.
+The Standard Bearers Committee will have junior volunteers, ages 14-21 years of age, carrying an 8 lbs. scoring sign (standard) with each group during the championship.
 The sign displays each player’s score in relation to par.
 Volunteers will be required to walk all 18 holes.
 This committee operates during practice rounds to assist fans with identifying and locating players.

 The Standard Bearer Leaders will be responsible for constructing the standards with the proper names and ensuring that the Standard Bearers are present at proper times.

 Volunteers in the Trophy Club provide friendly and helpful services and information to Trophy Club credential holders.
 This committee will staff the entrance to welcome guests, and to assist in checking for proper tickets or credentials.

 The Volunteer Services Committee is responsible for providing information to volunteers and managing the Volunteer Hospitality area.